jiaorunnju/distributed-training-toolkit-with-pytorch/README.md

 ## Performance
-On our server with 4 Nvidia V100 gpus, we can train a resnet-50 to achieve 75.2% top-1 accuracy using standard data augments(flip, crop, normalize) within 16 hours.
+On our server with 4 Nvidia V100 gpus, we can train a resnet-50 to achieve 76.57% top-1 accuracy using standard data augments(flip, crop, normalize) within 16 hours.

 Hyperparameters are:
 - 100 epochs
-- base learning rate 0.1
+- base learning rate 0.2
+- linear scaling of learning rate to 0.2*4=0.8
 - SGD with Nesterov momentum 0.9
 - weight-decay 1e-4
-- batch size 1024
+- batch size 2048
 - Apex optimization level *O1*
 - CosineAnnealing learning rate scheduler
+- warm up for 5 epochs with linear learning rates

 Some reminds
 - set enough workers for data loader